jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

    - Poor choice of variable names: non-descriptive names (e.g. 'vec', 'str', 'var'), single-letter variable names (except single loop counter), etc. (-2)
    - Contains useless comments like commented-out code, terminal commands, or silly notes. (-1)
  - DATA REPRESENTATION (6 pts)
-   - Uses data structures which have not been covered in this class (e.g., unordered_map, unordered_set). (-6)
    - Does not use tree data structures to store the comments. (-6)
    - Member variables are public. (-2)
  - RECURSION (2 pts)